dprint/dprint/website/src/plugins/ruff.md

 Adapter plugin that formats Python code via [Ruff](https://docs.astral.sh/ruff/).

+Formats .py and .pyi files.

+Note: For formatting .ipynb files, use the [Jupyter plugin](/plugins/jupyter) along with this plugin.

 ## Install and Setup

 In your project's directory with a dprint.json file, run: